grafana/grafana/docs/sources/dashboards/create-reports/index.md

 ## Create or update a report

-Only organization admins can create reports by default.
+Only organization administrators can create reports by default.
 You can customize who can create reports with [Role-based access control]({{< relref "../../administration/roles-and-permissions/access-control/" >}}).

 1. Click on the Reports icon in the side navigation menu.